pbobbitt/Google-Drive-Quota-Photos-Optimization-Lab/README.md

 * **Download Strategy:** Executed a sequential download of the 2GB volumes to prevent bandwidth saturation and ensure session stability.
 * **Infrastructure Check:** Verified local disk space availability (Destination Drive) to accommodate the ~11GB payload before initiating the transfer.

+#### Phase 4: Data Archival

+To maintain a clean workstation environment and adhere to long-term storage best practices, I migrated the verified assets out of the local "Staging" area.

+* **Action:** Executed a cut/paste operation of the 4 validated volumes from the `C:\Users\pbobb\Downloads` directory to the external NTFS-formatted physical drive.
+* **Technical Justification:** Separating "Staging" (Downloads) from "Production" (External Archive) prevents accidental deletion and ensures the host machine's primary OS drive remains optimized for performance.

+#### Phase 5: Cloud Optimization

 ### 4. Quality Assurance (QA) & Verification